Last updated: July 20, 2010

 Wine is a command line application, the syntax is:

-wine /path/to/install.exe
+wine /path/to/setup.exe

 The Wine project keeps a database for sharing experiences of running applications, see: